RootXYZ/RootXYZ/README.md

 - 👋 Hi, I’m @RootXYZ
 - 👀 I’m interested in Programing
 - 🌱 I’m currently learning Lua Script , C#
-- 💞️ I’m looking to collaborate on IDK
-- 📫 How to reach me IDK

 <!---
 RootXYZ/RootXYZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.